|

 The official support mechanism is by e-mail, using scuri@tecgraf.puc-rio.br.

 We host the LuaGL support features at SourceForge: http://sourceforge.net/projects/luagl/.
-It provides us CVS Repository and Downloads.
+It provides us SVN Repository and Downloads.

 Since this distribution does not include the GLUT binding, all the samples are based on the IUP toolkit.
 One sample uses IM to display an image.
 You can browse the samples here: examples.